medusa-project/ideals/README.md

 Edit both as necessary.
 See `template.yml` for documentation of the configuration format.

+You should also obtain `config/credentials/demo.key` and `config/credentials/production.key` to decrypt and view/edit the demo & production configuration.

 ### Create the OpenSearch indexes

 ```sh
 rails opensearch:indexes:create[ideals_development]
 rails opensearch:indexes:create[ideals_test]
 ```
-Note: the index schema may change from time to time.
-Index schemas can't generally be changed in place, so a new index has to be created with the new schema, and then either existing documents migrated into it ("reindexed" in OpenSearch terminology), which is fairly quick, or new documents loaded into it, which is very slow.
+Note: Index schemas can't generally be changed in place, so if the schema needs to change, a new index has to be created with the new schema, and then either existing documents migrated into it ("reindexed" in OpenSearch parlance), which is fairly quick, or new documents loaded into it, which is very slow.
 For the development index, you may prefer to have separate "blue" and "green" indexes and to switch back-and-forth between them as needed:

 ```sh
 rails opensearch:indexes:create[ideals_blue_development]